-Travelers can now take the new routes to Ladakh, the high-altitude cold desert in Jammu and Kashmir.
+Travelers can now take the new routes to Ladakh, the high-altitude cold desert and one of the most sought-after tourist destinations.
 Now, there are more options to get high on adrenaline and adventure in Ladakh.
-On Tuesday, the home ministry agreed with the state government’s suggestion to open up four trails for trekkers and five new routes for the visitors.
+The government has opened four trails for trekkers and five new routes for visitors.

 Additionally, the validity of tourist permits has also been increased from 7 days at present to 15 days.
 This is applicable for traveling through both existing as well as new routes.
 To put it differently, this will allow the visitors to spend a few more days in Ladakh, exploring several of its attractions in Ladakh.

 Visitors will now be allowed to traverse the Chushul-Kartsangla-Mahe, Merak-Loma Bend axis, Agham-Shayok-Durbuk, Korzok-Nurbo-Sumdo-Parangla-Kaza and Durbuk-Shachukul-Tharuk-Sato Kargyam-Parma-Erath-Chushul and Loma-Hanley.

 As far as trekking trails are concerned, trekkers can choose Basgo-Ney-Hunderdok-Hunder, Phyang-Dokla-Hunderdok, Saspol-Saspochy-Rakurala-Skuru and Temisgam-Largyap-Panchathank-Skuru.

 The majority of the new tourist routes are perched at a height of 14,000 feet and above.
 Moreover, they are desolate wind-swept terrain and are accessible by fairly dirt or motorable roads.
 Interestingly, these roads run along the Chinese border on some stretches.